fenok/react-router-typesafe-routes/README.md

 Comprehensive type-safe routes for react-router.

-Provides type safety for path params, query params and hash on building and parsing URLs.
+The library provides type safety for path params, query params and hash on building and parsing URLs.

 ## Installation